Commercial Space Services

 Finding the right space for your business can be a particularly challenging aspect of entrepreneurship, particularly in a high-priced real estate market with low vacancy rates.
 In 2016, a national report was released by the Institute of Local Self-Reliance ranking rising retail rates in 13 cities across the country, and Charleston topped the list with a citywide 26% increase in retail lease rates over the course of a year.

-If you are looking for a commercial space, our Local Space Database lists unique commercial properties that may not appear in MLS listings, as well as shared-space opportunities for our members.
-To access the Local Space Database, email Lauren Gellatly at email@example.com to receive the password.
+If you are looking for a commercial space, we recommend working with one of the real estate brokers in our membership as your starting point.
+In addition to connecting you with local brokers, our Local Space Database lists unique commercial properties that may not appear in MLS listings, as well as shared-space opportunities.
+To access the Local Space Database, email Lauren Gellatly at firstname.lastname@example.org to receive the password.
 Lowcountry Local First assumes no liability and has not inspected the listings included.

 2) Commercial Space Advisory Team

 Understanding the ins and outs of lease negotiation, a commercial build-out process, and navigating the complex regulatory process are daunting tasks for a local business.
 Unlike national chain stores or large corporations who have a team of consultants to handle this aspect of their business, local businesses often have to learn or guess what to do on the fly, while trying to accomplish other critical tasks necessary to start—or continue—operating a business.

 Lowcountry Local First’s Commercial Space Advisory Team to assist local businesses with the task of answering these questions in a professional and confidential setting.
 Locals experts helping local businesses.

 The Advisory Team is not intended to replace the services of professionals in the real estate industry.
 Rather, it’s meant to offer advice and guidance in an unbiased, objective and limited format.
 It’s a starting place, really.
 Example advising may include: